MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

-The `Given` wrapper above is needed when the argument `N` is an arbitrary pipeline.
-With `Given`, `N` is evaluated with its result recorded as `It.amt`.
-This value can then be accessed from within the subordinate pipeline expression.

-In this way, a parameterized pipeline such as `EmployeesOver` can be passed an argument via a `run` parameter.
+Let's list employees having greater than average salary.
+To start, we must first compute the average salary.

+    AvgSalary = mean.(It.department.employee.salary)

-    run(ChicagoData, EmployeesOver(It.AMT), AMT=100000)
+    run(ChicagoData, AvgSalary)
     #=>
+    │ DataKnot │
+    ├──────────┤
+    │  92314.0 │
+    =#

+We could use this *knot* value as a parameter to a subsequent `run` of `EmployeesOver()`.
+This works, but is not elegant.

+    run(ChicagoData,
+        EmployeesOver(It.AMT),
+        AMT=run(ChicagoData, AvgSalary))
+    #=>
       │ employee                            │
       │ name       position          salary │
-    ──┼─────────────────────────────┤
+    ──┼─────────────────────────────────────┤
     1 │ JEFFERY A  SERGEANT          101442 │
+    2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Let's make this example more interesting.
-To return employees having greater than average salary, we must first compute the average salary.

-    AvgSalary =
-       :avg_salary => mean.(It.department.employee.salary)
+However, if we try to combine these two pipelines directly, we get a naming error.

-    run(ChicagoData, AvgSalary)
+    run(ChicagoData, EmployeesOver(AvgSalary))
+    #-> ERROR: cannot find department ⋮

+By looking at the definition, we can see the problem: in the scope of `employee` there is no attribute `department`.

+    EmployeesOver(AvgSalary)
     #=>
-    │ avg_salary │
-    ├────────────┤
-    │    92314.0 │
+    It.department >>
+    It.employee >>
+    Filter(It.salary .> mean.(It.department.employee.salary))
     =#

+This challenge can be overcome with `Given`, which evaluates its named arguments in the current scope and makes those values available within a subordinate pipeline.

+    EmployeesOver(X) =
+      Given(:AMT => X,
+        It.department
+        >> It.employee
+        >> Filter(It.salary .> It.AMT))

 We could then combine these two pipelines.